Reflection positivity and invertible topological phases: Reflection structures and stability

 \begin{example}[] The restriction map\footnote{The involution on $\pi _4MTSO$ and $\pi _4\Sigma ^3MTSO_3$ acts as~$-1$: both groups are detected by the signature, which negates under orientation-reversal.}

-is an index two inclusion of infinite cyclic groups; see~\cite[Appendix A]{F3}.
-It follows that there exist deformation classes of 3-dimensional invertible oriented theories~$Z$ with reflection structure such that $Z(S^3)<0$.
+is an index two inclusion of infinite cyclic groups.
+It follows that there exist continuous invertible 3-dimensional oriented theories~$\varphi $ with reflection structure such that $\varphi (S^3)$~has Type~N. In turn, this suggests the existence of invertible non-topological theories with reflection structure whose real-valued partition function on ~$S^3$ is negative; see~\ref{subsec:4.4}.
 Here is an explicit example.
 The domain is the geometric bordism category of oriented \emph{Riemannian} manifolds.
-The partition function is $Z(X^3)=\exp(2\pi i\xi \mstrut _{X})$, where $\xi \mstrut _X$~is the Atiyah-Patodi-Singer invariant~\cite{APS}.\footnote{of the operator called `$B^{\textnormal{ev}}$' in their paper.} To apply the arguments in Theorem~\ref{thm:82} we need to use a Riemannian sphere which is a double---the round sphere does nicely---in which case the spectrum of the APS~operator is symmetric about zero and so the $\eta $-invariant vanishes.
-The dimension of the kernel is one, $\xi \mstrut _X=1/2$, and so $Z(S^3)=-1$.
+The partition function is $F(X^3)=\exp(2\pi i\xi \mstrut _{X})$, where $\xi \mstrut _X$~is the Atiyah-Patodi-Singer invariant~\cite{APS}.\footnote{of the operator called `$B^{\textnormal{ev}}$' in their paper.} To apply the arguments in Theorem~\ref{thm:82} we need to use a Riemannian sphere that is a double---the round sphere does nicely---in which case the spectrum of the APS~operator is symmetric about zero and so the $\eta $-invariant vanishes.
+The dimension of the kernel is one, $\xi \mstrut _X=1/2$, and so $F(S^3)=-1$.
 We remark that the corresponding integer invariant of a closed oriented 4-manifold~$W$ is $(\Sign(W)\pm\Euler(W))/2$; either sign works.
-Also, the square of this theory, whose deformation class generates $[MTSO^\beta ,\Sigma ^4\IZ^\gamma ]^{\Z/2} $, represents ``Kitaev's $E_8$-phase''~\cite{K5}. \end{example}
+Also, the square of this theory, whose deformation class generates $[MTSO^\beta ,\Sigma ^4\IZn ]^{\Z/2} $, represents ``Kitaev's $E_8$-phase''~\cite{K5}. \end{example}

-The positivity of the partition function ~$Z(S^n)$ implies that the hermitian form on~$Z(S^{n-1})$ is positive definite; see~\eqref{eq:49}.
+Let $F$~be a invertible topological $n$-dimensional theory, and suppose that $F(S^n)>0$.
+Then the hermitian form on~$F(S^{n-1})$ is positive definite; see~\eqref{eq:49}.
 The positivity holds for any null bordant $(n-1)$-manifold, but on other manifolds there is no guarantee of positivity (Definition~\ref{thm:24}), even for stable theories.

-\begin{proposition}[] Let $Z$~be a stable invertible $n$-dimensional topological field theory of $H_n$-manifolds, and suppose $Z$~has a reflection structure.
+\begin{proposition}[] Let $F$~be an invertible $n$-dimensional topological field theory of $H_n$-manifolds with $F(S^n)>0$.
+Suppose $F$~has a reflection structure.
 Then the sign of the hermitian form~\eqref{eq:45} on a closed $(n-1)$-manifold is a bordism invariant and determines a homomorphism

 \end{proposition}